AmrAli25/AmrAli25/README.md

 Software Testing Engineer
 -------------------------------------------------

-- 🔭 I’m currently working on my skills and info with Automation using Java and Selenium ecosystems
+- 🔭 I’m currently working on my skills with Automation using Java and Selenium ecosystems
 - 📫 How to reach me: you can find me by email at (amraliahmed25@gmail.com) or through my social platforms provided below

 ### Skills